-Once you have explored this area, follow the pathway deeper into the cave.
+Once you have explored the first area, follow the pathway deeper into the cave.
 The way is lit so a torch isn’t necessary.

-The Saddan Cave in Hpa An stretches at least 500 meters from one end to the other and the floor to ceiling height, in my guess, is approximately 30 meters high.
+The Sadan Cave stretches at least 500 meters from one end to the other and the floor to ceiling height, in my guess, is approximately 30 meters high.
 Listen out for the almost deafening sounds of the thousands of hanging bats and admire the oversized stalactites throughout the Sadan Cave.

 After around 15-minutes of strolling through Sadan Cave, you’ll see the light at the end of the tunnel and emerge at the opposite side of the cave from which you entered.
 On this side of Sadar Cave is a secret lake with a dozen fishing boats and local vendors selling cold drinks and fruits.

-Note: The Sadan Cave in Hpa An is only open during the dry season (November – April) and closed during the wet season.
+Note: The Sadan Cave is only open during the dry season (November – April) and closed during the wet season.

 Full Blog Post: Sadan Cave